rockdaboot/wget2/docs/wget2_manual.md

   link.
 The fact that the former links are converted to relative links ensures that you can move the downloaded hierarchy to another directory.

-  Note that only at the end of the download can Wget know which links have been downloaded.
+  Note that only at the end of the download can Wget2 know which links have been downloaded.
 Because of that, the work done by -k will be performed at the end of all the downloads.

 * --convert-file-only